ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Note that, as long as the secure communication association between the Client and the KDC persists, the same Client re-joining the group is recognized by the KDC by virtue of such a secure communication association.
 As a consequence, the re-joining Client keeps the same NODENAME and the associated subresource /ace-group/GROUPNAME/nodes/NODENAME.
 Also, if the Client is a Publisher, it receives a new Sender ID according to the same criteria defined above.

-If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{rekeying}}).
-In such a case, the joining node is not able to access secure communication in the Pub-Sub group prior to its joining.
+If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide those to the current group members upon the new node's joining (see {{rekeying}}).
+In such a case, the joining node is not able to access secure communication in the Pub-Sub group that occurred prior to its joining.

 Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter (if present).
 The joining node MUST verify the signature used as PoP evidence, which is specified by the 'kdc_cred_verify' parameter of the Join Response (REQ21).